A Message from Asbury Solomons Executive Director Kelly Friedman

 We cannot require visitors to provide proof of a negative COVID-19 test result or vaccination status.

 Visitors are required to review and sign a visit policy agreement document prior to the first visit.
 You can view this document here: AL visit attestation.

 Community Services & Amenities

-Assisted Living community dining has re-opened with appropriate physical distancing, masks, and sanitation measures in compliance with CDC and Department of Human Services guidelines.
+Assisted Living and Health Care Center community dining has re-opened with appropriate physical distancing, masks, and sanitation measures in compliance with CDC and Department of Human Services guidelines.
 Residents who would prefer to continue having their meals delivered to their apartment may do so.

 The Wellness Center Fitness Room is open by appointment.
 The Riverwalk is open!
 Many fitness classes, programs, clubs, and events are available via Touchtown and our TV channel, 970.
 For a current schedule or more information contact Dennis Poremski at 410-394-3043 or at firstname.lastname@example.org.

 Residents may use the pool by appointment during available hours.
 Residents may call Genna Lee at 410-394-3308 to request an appointment on Fridays between 8 am and 12 pm.
 The spa is open for pool users during their scheduled visit.

 “Aqua Fit” group aquatic exercise classes are now offered for residents in the Peterkin Wellness Center pool on Mondays and Wednesdays.
 Residents may call Genna Lee at 410-394-3308 to request an appointment on Fridays beginning at 8 am.